JDoelger/InfluenzaFitnessInference/notes/notes.md

 - so far I use no multiprocessing, so simus are run one after the other
 - logging output is automatically also saved in log directory under date and time folder names which is located in the current working directory, from where I run the simulation

+# log April 22 (manuscript outline and figures)
+- produced all figures that I have thought of so far for manuscript (example plots for one simulated data set, parameter explorations)
+- wrote down some things to discuss with A and M in next meeting

 # To Do :